kofifus/F/README.md

 <br><br>
 ## Installation

-Add the `.cs` file to your project
+Add the `.cs` files to your project

 In your sources add `using F;`
 <br><br>